-VITRINE is delighted to announce British/Bermudian artist Charlie Godet Thomas’ third solo exhibition with the gallery coinciding with his presentation in Frieze Sculpture 2019.
+VITRINE is delighted to present British-Bermudian artist Charlie Godet Thomas’ third solo exhibition with the gallery coinciding with his presentation in Frieze Sculpture 2019.

 ‘NON-STOP-SUPER-DE-LUX’ brings together writing, objects and paintings from his series ‘Illuminated Manuscripts’, in this instance exploring the effects of business and busyness on our sense of tranquillity, control and empathy.
 Thomas’ painted poetic ‘Illuminated Manuscripts’ which began in 2017, bridge the stylistic qualities of newspaper cartoon strips and a more Blakean approach to pairing writing and imagery.